 – Keep a close eye on them and when the edges begin to turn brown after about 10 minutes remove the slices and turn them over with an egg slice.
 Return to the oven.

-– They do crisp up a bit once they cool so don’t worry too much if they are still a bit floppy here and there.
+– They do crisp up once they cool so don’t worry too much if they are still a bit floppy when you take them out of the oven.

 We usually eat them straight away but if you want to store them make sure they cool completely before sticking them in an airtight container.